 Yes.
 An organization can use the Framework to determine activities that are most important to critical service delivery and prioritize expenditures to maximize the impact of the investment.

 Yes.
 The Functions, Categories, and Subcategories of the Framework Core are expressed as outcomes and are applicable whether you are operating your own assets, or another party is operating assets as a service for you.
 For customized external services such as outsourcing engagements, the Framework can be used as the basis for due diligence with the service provider.
 For packaged services, the Framework can be used as a set of evaluation criteria for selecting amongst multiple providers.
+The Framework can also be used to communicate with external stakeholders such as suppliers, services providers, and system integrators.

 The Framework provides guidance relevant for the entire organization.
 The full benefits of the Framework will not be realized if only the IT department uses it.
 The Framework balances comprehensive risk management, with a language that is adaptable to the audience at hand.
 More specifically, the Function, Category, and Subcategory levels of the Framework correspond well to organizational, mission/business, and IT and operational technology (OT)/industrial control system (ICS) systems level professionals.
 This enables accurate and meaningful communication, from the C-Suite to individual operating units and with supply chain partners.
 It can be especially helpful in improving communications and understanding between IT specialists, OT/ICS operators, and senior managers of the organization.